 In November they approved a new rate of 2/1 in the £ to produce £317 1s 2d.
 Of the last rates £18 2s 3d was irrecoverable due to empty property and 12/6 through poverty.

 The Council received the Medical Officer’s report for 1907 at their Council meeting in February 1908.
-There had been 9 deaths, 5 male and 4 female, and 2 had been from heart disease, 2 from consumption and 1 from respiratory disease.
-There were 12 births, 6 male and 6 female but 2 had been premature deaths.
-7 cases of scarlet fever were notified.
-The house accomodation was adequate but 2 or 3 were borderline.
+There had been nine deaths, five male and four female, and two had been from heart disease, two from consumption and one from respiratory disease.
+There were 12 births, six male and six female but two had been premature deaths. seven cases of scarlet fever were notified.
+The house accomodation was adequate but two or three were borderline.
 There was still an effluent problem which the Council were trying hard to resolve.
 Nearly all the closets were midden privies but two houses were entirely without any closet of any kind, in another case one closet was used by twelve persons living in three houses and in a further case a closet was used by 90 people, 18 of whom were adults, living in five houses.
-There were 2 slaughter houses and 7 workshops, one of which was a bakery.
+There were two slaughter houses and seven workshops, one of which was a bakery.

-The nominations for the District Council – 9 positions to be filled – were as follows.
+The nominations for the District Council – nine positions to be filled – were as follows.